AhmedHelalRagab/Expense-app/README.md

 To get a local copy of this project up and running, follow these steps:

-Clone this repository: git clone https://github.com/AhmedHelalRagab/Expense-app.git Navigate to the project directory: cd expense-tracker.
+Clone this repository: git clone https://github.com/AhmedHelalRagab/Expense-app.git Navigate to the project directory: cd my-app.
 Install the dependencies: npm install.
 Start the development server: npm start.
 Open your browser and visit http://localhost:3000 to view the application.